benjamineverett/re_analysis/README.md

 Intersections proved especially problimatic, since often the angle of the camera was off.
 Again, if the tree was directly orthogonal to the path of the car, I counted it as a tree.

-See examples below, labeld from left to right:
+See examples below, labeled from left to right:

 **'no tree'**

-**'no tree'** because trees are not a part of sidewalk architecture
+**'no tree'** Trees that are not a part of sidewalk architecture do not count in this model.

-**'no tree** because trees are down the block and not a part of the block orthogonally adjacent to the camera
+**'no tree** Trees that are down the block and not a part of parrellel running sidewalk do not count in this model

 <p align=“center”>
  <img alt="No tree" hspace=“25” src="images/1225_n_28th_st_philadelphia_pa_19121.jpg_pic2.jpg" width=250>